 If I were to tell you that it takes an average of 10 years and one billion dollars to yield a single new therapy – would you be surprised?
 Probably not, yet none of us has that luxury of time or money.

-If I were to share that many of our nation’s leaders…Continue
+If I were to share that many of our nation’s leaders admit that our scientific and clinical institutions and the…Continue

 Great news...
 House and Senate Leadership continue to hear from the disability community that the Achieving a Better Life Experience (ABLE) Act (S. 313/H.R.
 647) must pass this year!

-The ABLE Act amends Section 529 of the U.S. Tax Code that…Continue
+The ABLE Act amends Section 529 of the U.S. Tax Code that allows families to save for the future of their child with a…Continue

 Added by Annie Kennedy on November 21, 2014 at 9:00am — No Comments